Jewish leadership: Decline of rabbinic influence

-Modern synagogue leadership

-In individual religious congregations or synagogues, the spiritual leader is generally the rabbi.
+In modern individual religious congregations or synagogues, the spiritual leader is generally the rabbi.
 Rabbis are expected to be taught in both the Talmud and the Shulkhan Arukh (Code of Jewish Law) as well as many other classical texts of Jewish scholarship.
 Rabbis go through formal training in Rabbinical texts and responsa, either at a yeshiva or similar institution.
 "Rabbi" is not a universal term, however, as many Sephardic rabbinic Jewish communities refer to their leaders as Hakham ("wise man").
 Among Yemenite Jews, known as Teimanim, the term Mori ("my teacher") is used.
 Each religious tradition has its own qualifications for rabbis; for more information, see Semicha ("ordination").
 Some synagogues also employ a cantor (hazzan or chazzan) to lead the chanting of liturgical prayer.
 Cantors in the Reform movement have a multi-faceted role.
 They chant prayers, lead congressional singing, and introduce new melodies, blending ancient and modern music.
 Cantors in Reform congregations or synagogues are part of the clergy.
 Music and leading liturgical prayer is their primary role, but they may also lead religious school classes and perform pastoral duties.

 Orthodox and Haredi rabbinic leadership

 In Israel the office of Chief Rabbi has always been very influential.
 Various Orthodox movements, such as Agudath Israel of America and the Shas party in Israel strictly follow the rulings of their Rosh yeshivas who are often famous Talmud scholars.
-The last Rebbe of Lubavitch, Rabbi Menachem Mendel Schneerson, the late Rabbi Elazar Menachem Shach, and Rabbi Ovadia Yosef in Israel are examples of powerful contemporary Haredi rabbis.
+The last Rebbe of Lubavitch, Rabbi Menachem Mendel Schneerson, Rabbi Elazar Menachem Shach, and Rabbi Ovadia Yosef in Israel are examples of powerful contemporary Haredi rabbis.
 The Haredi Agudah movements receive and follow the policy guidelines of their own Council of Torah Sages.
 In the Hassidic movements, leadership is usually hereditary.